jucazyn/jucazyn.github.io/_pages/physics-track.md

 ## 2022/2
 - **Quantum Computing** taught by Prof. Eduardo I. Duzzioni
   - In a nutshell: based mainly on Nielsen & Chuang's book
-- **Fundamentals of Quantum Chemistry** taught by Prof. Luis H. da S. Lacerda
+- **Quantum Chemistry** taught by Prof. Luis H. da S. Lacerda
   - In a nutshell: based mainly on McQuarrie's book

 ## 2021/2
 - **Classical Mechanics** taught by Prof. Paulo J. Liebgott
   - In a nutshell: intermediate course in (Newtonian) Mechanics
-- **Physics III** taught by Prof. Pawel Klimas
+- **University Physics III** taught by Prof. Pawel Klimas
-  - In a nutshell: electricity, magnetism, Maxwell's equations
+  - In a nutshell: electricity and magnetism basics

 ## 2021/1
-- **Physics II** taught by Prof. Paulo J. Liebgott
+- **University Physics II** taught by Prof. Paulo J. Liebgott
-  - In a nutshell: rotations, heat, waves, etc.
+  - In a nutshell: vibrations, waves, heat, etc.

 ## 2020/2
 - **Philosophy of Science** (part a) taught by Prof. Ivan F. Cunha